ordina-jworks/ordina-jworks.github.io/_posts/2018-02-15-Azure-Draft.md

 Finally, the built image is deployed to a dev environment using the Helm Chart.

-Draft does not support many languages yet, but it currently supports like Java, Python, Golang, JavaScript, Ruby, Swift, PHP, C# and Clojure.
+Draft does not support many languages yet, but it currently supports most of the popular languages like Java, Python, Golang, JavaScript, Ruby, Swift, PHP, C# and Clojure.
-It also has support for Gradle projects.
+It also has support for Gradle and Maven projects.
 You can see all packs [here](https://github.com/Azure/draft/tree/master/packs).

 ## Installing Draft